Indian justice system: Ha Ha Ha or Cry Cry Cry?

 Prasad alleged that the victim had molested his 11-year-old daughter.
 He revealed that he had planned the murder while in Kuwait, returned to Andhra Pradesh to carry it out, and then flew back to Kuwait without being apprehended.

-The case only came to light after his confession video, where he claimed that his family faced harassment from the police when they tried to file a complaint, leaving him no choice but to take justice into his own hands.
+The case came to light only after his confession video, in which he revealed that police harassment during his family’s attempts to file a complaint left him feeling compelled to take justice into his own hands.

-These incidents underscore a profound issue: the failure of the justice system.
-In Atul’s case, the legal process stripped him of his dignity and hope, while in Prasad’s case, the lack of action pushed him toward vigilantism.
+These incidents highlight a critical issue: the failure of the justice system.
+In Atul’s case, the misuse of legal processes eroded his dignity and hope, while in Prasad’s case, institutional inaction drove him to vigilantism.

-The phrase “the process is the punishment” resonates deeply in both instances.
-When the very institutions meant to uphold justice become sources of suffering, the social contract begins to crumble.
+The phrase “the process is the punishment” aptly captures both situations.
+When institutions meant to deliver justice instead inflict suffering, the very foundation of the social contract begins to crumble.

 Commenting on Atul Subhash’s case, former Chief Justice of India D.Y.
 Chandrachud expressed concern about the challenges in family law amidst societal flux.
 He acknowledged that the judiciary is not well-equipped to handle the evolving nuances of family conflicts, particularly in the context of marriage and personal laws.

-The tragic stories of Atul Subhash’s suicide and Anjaneya Prasad’s revenge killing are extreme responses to systemic inaction and societal disregard.
-They force us to question whether justice is still blind or has become simply indifferent.
+Juxtaposing the tragic cases of Atul Subhash’s suicide and Anjaneya Prasad’s revenge killing reveals extreme consequences of systemic inaction and societal neglect.
+These incidents force us to question whether justice is still blind or has become simply indifferent.

-Contrasting yet connected, these cases reveal a grim portrait of a crumbling justice system.
-Atul’s plight underscores the perils of legal misuse, while Prasad’s case exposes the devastating consequences of inaction.
-Together, they point to a stark reality: India’s justice system is steadily losing the trust of its citizens.
+Atul’s ordeal highlights the dangers of legal misuse, while Prasad’s actions expose the dire consequences of institutional inaction.
+Together, they reveal a stark truth: India’s justice system is steadily losing the trust of its citizens.

-It is imperative for stakeholders and those in power to acknowledge this erosion of public faith and engage in meaningful reforms that deliver tangible outcomes.
-Without urgent action, more individuals may be pushed to desperate extremes, jeopardizing their lives and the very fabric of justice.
+Informed citizenry and those in power must urgently recognize this erosion of public trust and commit to meaningful reforms that yield tangible results.
+Without decisive action, more individuals may be driven to desperate measures, jeopardizing their lives and the very fabric of justice.

 * * *